ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 - `synchronised`: Whether this driver should be able to alter axis velocity when multiple axes are being moved (used for synchronised beamline movement) (Default: `True`)
 - `engineering_correction`: any [corrections](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Reflectometry-Composite-Driving-Layer#engineering-offset) that should be applied to the motor position (Default: `None`)
 - `out_of_beam_positions` (`DisplacementDriver` only): A list of possible [parked positions](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Reflectometry-Composite-Driving-Layer#out-of-beam-positions) for this axis (Default: `None`)
+- `pv_wrapper_for_parameter`: change the PV wrapper based on the value of a parameter.
+This needs a `PVWrapperForParameter(parameter, value_wrapper_map)` where
+    - `parameter`: is the beamline parameter that the swap is based on
+    - `value_wrapper_map`: is a dictionary of the value and the wrapper to use.
+If the parameter is at a value not in this list the original wrapper is used.

 ### Example
 ```